IMOP-lab/PinNet/README.md

   Figure 5: Prediction results of different models: (a) Original image, (b) PinNet, (c) EGEUNet, (d) ULite, (e) MALUNet, (f) UNeXt, (g)
 CPFNet, (h) ResUNet++, (i) ResUNet, (j) Att-UNet, and (k) UNet.
 The red line marks the boundary of the ground truth labels, while the green regions represent the predictions of the models.
-As shown in the figure, our model achieves prediction results closer to the ground truth labels in the context of different challenges in skin cancer lesion areas compared to other models.
+As shown in the figure, our model achieves prediction results closer to the ground truth labels in the context of different challenges in cutaneous carcinoma lesion areas compared to other models.
 </p>